jacopociro/rt2_assignment1/README.md

 and search for the user_interface_nb.ipnyb file.
 From there run the various cells.

 # ROBOT BEHAVIOUR
+## Random behaviour
 The robot spawns in (0.0) and stays still until the user input tells it to move.
 It will then start moving to a random position and when it reaches this position will start going to a new random position until the user tells it to stop.
+## User controlled behaviour
+The robot follow the command of the user given with the buttons on the notebook file.

 # SYSTEM ARCHITECTURE
 ![System Architecture](rosgraph.png)